piouson/kubernetes-bootcamp/README.md

 kubectl describe pods $POD_NAME
 ```

 When running commands locally in a Terminal, you can immediately see the output `STDOUT`.
-However, applications running in a cloud-native environment have their own way of showing their outputs - for Kubernetes, you can view a Pod `STDOUT` with:
+However, applications running in a cloud environment have their own way of showing their outputs - for Kubernetes, you can view a Pod `STDOUT` with:

 ```sh
 kubectl logs $POD_NAME